kyma-project/community/sig-and-wg/sig-core/proposals/loki-as-bundled-logging-solution.md

 ## Proposal
 Replace OK Log with [Loki](https://github.com/grafana/loki) by:
-- Adjusting the logging Helm chart to deploy the Loki service and the promtail DaemonSet instead of OK Log service and the Logspout promtail DaemonSet.
+- Adjusting the logging Helm chart to deploy the Loki service and the promtail DaemonSet instead of OK Log service and the Logspout DaemonSet.
-- Enabling Grafana's experimental feature to enable the new exporter and integration with Loki as the data source.
+- Enabling Grafana's experimental feature to enable the new explorer and integration with Loki as the data source.

 ## Details
 Loki is a new project by Grafana Labs and aims to provide a similar solution for logging as Prometheus does for monitoring.